wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 in the previous commit, and the previous commit used global.version as the timestamp.
 This contradicts the assumption.
 On the other hand, if B CAS a new global timestamp counter, then the version field increments by 1, which can be detected by post-validation.

+TL2's begin and commit timestamp design can be further optimized by dynamically adjusting the begin timestamp as data items are accessed.
+The data-driven dynamic adjustment of the begin timestamp resembles the one used in Tic-Toc, and aims at reducing false aborts where the abort is caused by artificial ordering violations due to sub-optimal timestamp assignment.
+To see why this helps The canonical